PreparED: An Online Resource for Eating Disorders Education

 Eating Disorders Awareness Week is yet again upon us.
 In past years, we’ve used the occasion to think more deeply about how to spot an eating disorder, recovery, and advocacy.
-This year, in the midst of a pandemic that has hastened the shift towards remote learning, we’re introducing PreparED, an online eating disorder educational program for healthcare trainees.
+Next up, we’re introducing PreparED, an online eating disorder educational program for healthcare trainees.

 Eating disorders affect up to 4% of the population, depending on the disorder.
 Despite popular misconceptions, these disorders do not discriminate.
 They have serious implications on morbidity and mortality.
 Early identification and intervention is associated with improved outcomes, and therefore essential.

-Inadequate training can have a number of downstream effects on practitioner comfort and self-confidence in working with people with eating disorders.
+Inadequate training can have a number of downstream effects on practitioner comfort and self-confidence.
 In a 2012 survey of generalist psychiatrists, only 15% felt confident in their ability to clinically manage eating disorders.
 Limited education in eating disorders can also impact clinician perception of and attitudes towards affected individuals, and patient safety.

 Is there any good news here?
 Believe it or not – yes, we think so.

-Recently, there have been a number of concerted efforts by advocates, researchers and clinicians in the field to get information into the hands of those who need it.
-For example, organizations like the National Eating Disorders Association and the National Center for Excellence for Eating Disorders have hubs that provide vetted resources about eating disorders and their treatment.
+Recently, there have been concerted efforts by advocates, researchers and clinicians in the field to get information into the hands of those who need it.
+For example, the National Eating Disorders Association and the National Center for Excellence for Eating Disorders have hubs that provide vetted resources.

 Also, research tells us that for healthcare trainees, knowledge about eating disorders improves not just with direct clinical experience, but with education.
-Even before the pandemic hit, remote learning was gaining popularity among health care trainees and now, it is becoming the custom.
-Remote learning provides us with an opportunity to fill a critical gap in training and to level the playing field by increasing access to education by experts, regardless of a students’ geography or institutional access.
+Even before the pandemic hit, remote learning was gaining popularity among healthcare trainees.
+Now, it is becoming the custom.
+Remote learning provides us with an opportunity to fill a critical gap in training.
+It can level the playing field by increasing access to education by experts, regardless of students’ geography or institutional access.

 To address this gap, Evelyn Attia MD, Nikki Pagano LCSW, and I spent much of 2020 designing an online eating disorders curriculum, PreparED.
-We had a medical student volunteer, Simon Liebling, guiding us with stakeholder feedback at each step of the way, and our whole Columbia team contributing content and feedback.
+We had a medical student volunteer, Simon Liebling, guiding us with stakeholder feedback at each step of the way.
+Our Columbia team also contributed content and feedback.

-In addition to the publicly available version, those wishing to receive a certificate of completion for PreparED can access it through the NY State Psychiatric Institute’s Center for Practice Innovation.
+Those wishing to receive a certificate of completion for PreparED can access it through the NY State Psychiatric Institute’s Center for Practice Innovation.
+PreparED is also available in Spanish.

 Needless to say, as clinical researchers, we are not quite satisfied to stop here.
-As 2021 unfolds, we aim to survey some of the medical students, nursing students, and medical residents across the country who are trying PreparED.
-We will be collecting information on how trainees like the content, what they learn, and if the education impacts their comfort with and confidence in providing care for people with eating disorders.
+In 2021, we will survey some of the medical students, nursing students, and medical residents across the country who are trying PreparED.
+We will collect information on how trainees like the content, what they learn, and if the education impacts their comfort with and confidence in providing care.

 © The Feed, 2013-present.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s authors is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to the article’s author and The Feed with appropriate and specific direction to the original content.